Limych/media_player.linkplay/README.md

 ```
 Note that you have to specify source names as you've set them in the configuration of the component.

-To intrerupt playback of a source, say a TTS message and resume playback afterwards:
+Intrerupt playback of a source, say a TTS message and resume playback afterwards:
 ```yaml
 - alias: 'Notify by TTS that Mary has arrived'
   trigger: